 From Township to Modern Suburb

 The transformation of Farmington Hills from a rural agricultural township to a vibrant suburban community represents a quintessential American story of urban expansion.
 Michigan’s settlement patterns dramatically shifted in the mid-20th century, with Farmington Hills experiencing significant population growth and residential development.
 The post-World War II era marked a critical turning point, as returning veterans and expanding economic opportunities drove suburban growth across the region.
-Key factors contributing to the township’s suburban transformation included:- Improved highway infrastructure
+Key factors contributing to the township’s suburban transformation included:

 - Proximity to metropolitan Detroit